firstbatchxyz/dkn-compute-node/README.md

 WAKU_EXTRA_ARGS="--staticnode=/ip4/foobar/... --staticnode=/ip4/bazboo/..."
 ```

+## Requirements

+Your machine should have **at least 2GB** memory, along with a stable internet connection.

+You need the following applications to run compute node:

+- **Git**: We will use `git` to clone the repository from GitHub, and pull latest changes for updates later.
+- **Docker**: Our services will make use of Docker so that the node can run on any machine.

 ## Setup

 To be able to run a node, we need to make a few preparations.
 Follow the steps below one by one.